Why do women-led companies have a tough time raising money from investors? Why do investors have a tough time funding women-led companies?

 Do women lack creativity?
 Do they lack leadership?
 Are they less innovative?

-The WeROC Conference is a one-day event to be held October 26, 2017 at Salt Lake Community College to investigate the “WHY” and the “HOW”.
+The WeROC Conference is a one-day event to be held every October to investigate the “WHY” and the “HOW”.
 Why do women-led companies have a more difficult time raising capital, and how can we change mindsets and shatter perceptions?

-The WeROC event is targeting female and male influencers and investors who focus on investing in women-led companies and women entrepreneurs looking to overcome the hurdles of raising equity for their companies.
+The WeROC event is targeting female & male influencers and investors who focus on investing in women-led companies and women entrepreneurs looking to overcome the hurdles of raising equity for their companies.

 A reception for all participants will follow where the investors, influencers and entrepreneurs will be able to network and discuss the topics that were presented during the day.

 If you are a woman entrepreneur and would like to be considered to present, click the link below to apply!